neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/001-story-of-a-tensor/CWK-Demystified.md

-# Chapter 1 - The Story of a Tensor
+# Chapter 1 - The Story of a Tensor - Work in Progress

 Once upon a time, in the whimsical land of Computaria, there lived a happy little Tensor named Tenny.
 Tenny was no ordinary figure; he was a magical bundle of numbers with the power to shape the world of Artificial Intelligence (AI).